The easiest way to get started with Vidyard is to upload a file from your computer.

-If you're a member of a Business account, all video or audio files that you upload are contained in folders.
+If you belong to an account on a Business plan, you can organize the video and audio files that you upload in folders.
 Folders in Vidyard work just like folders on your computer; they help you stay organized and manage your library with other members of your team.

 File size and video length

 - You can upload files with a maximum size of 20GB

 - The length of the video must not exceed 24 hours

 Recommended encoding settings

 Prior to uploading, you are not required to export your video with explicit settings from a third-party editing program like Adobe Premier, Camtasia, or others – settings like the video/audio codecs, frame rates, container, and bitrates.

 Instead, when you upload to Vidyard, we encode your video for you and prepare it for the highest quality playback on the web and across devices.
 You can learn more about our specific encoding outputs here.

 However, if you need some guidance, we recommend the following video settings for a smooth upload.
 These specifications closely align with our own encoding outputs.

 Check your internet connection.
 Uploading relies on a steady connection to ensure the file can be passed to Vidyard.